 Considering moving to Pittsburgh?
 Not only is The City of Bridges one of the best cities for young professionals, but it’s also one of the best cities for remote work!
 Pittsburgh offers affordable housing, exciting nightlife, trendy restaurants, and great job opportunities, making this western Pennsylvania city a great area for young adults to call home.
 Check out these five best Pittsburgh neighborhoods for singles and young professionals!

 - Home Price: $121,733 median purchase price; $1,305 median monthly rent

-- Crime Rate: Safer than 66% of Pennsylvania Cities
+- Crime Rate: Safer than 68% of Pittsburgh neighborhoods

 Things to Do in Downtown

-- Crime Rate: Safer than 82% of Pennsylvania Cities
+- Crime Rate: Safer than 56% of Pittsburgh neighborhoods

-- Crime Rate: Safer than 75% of Pennsylvania cities
+- Crime Rate: Safer than 40% of Pittsburgh neighborhoods

 - Home Price: $290,693 median purchase price; $1,123 median monthly rent

-- Crime Rate: Safer than 89% of Pennsylvania Cities
+- Crime Rate: Safer than 79% of Pittsburgh neighborhoods

 Things to Do in Shadyside

 Moving to Pittsburgh?
-With convenient storage facilities throughout the Pittsburgh area, Extra Space Storage can help with your transition.
+With convenient storage facilities throughout The City of Bridges, Extra Space Storage can help with your transition.
 Find self storage near you!